 - Law firms managing cross-border transactions that require multi-jurisdictional analysis

-- Solo practitioners and small firms that need enterprise-grade AI without enterprise pricing
+- Solo practitioners and small firms that need capable AI without enterprise pricing

 Pricing